Tagalog people: Prehistory and origin theories

+Linguist R. David Zorc proposed a reconstruction of the origins and prehistory of the Tagalog language based on linguistic evidence.
+According to Zorc, the prehistory of the Tagalog language began slightly more than one thousand years ago, when Tagalog emerged as a distinct speech variety.
+Tagalog is classified as a Central Philippine language and is therefore closely related to Bikol, Bisayan and Mansakan languages.
+Zorc theorizes that the speakers of the early Tagalog language may have originated in the general area of the Eastern Visayas or northeastern Mindanao, probably around southern Leyte.
+He also notes that the Hiligaynon language reportedly originated in Leyte, and there appears to be a special linguistic connection between Tagalog and Hiligaynon.

+Subsequently, the Tagalogs made contact with the Kapampangans, Sambal people and the Hatang Kayi, of which contact with the Kapampangans was most intensive.

 Barangay period

 Tagalog and other Philippine histories in general are highly speculative before the 10th century, primarily due to lack of written sources.
 Most information on precolonial Tagalog culture is documented by observational writings by early Spanish explorers in the mid-16th century, alongside few precedents from indirect Portuguese accounts and archaeological finds.

-The maritime oriented barangays of pre-Hispanic Tagalogs is shared with other coastal peoples throughout the Philippine archipelago.
+The maritime-oriented barangays of pre-Hispanic Tagalogs were shared with other coastal peoples throughout the Philippine archipelago.
 The roughly three-tiered Tagalog social structure of maginoo (royalty), timawa/maharlika (freemen usually of lower nobility), and alipin (bondsmen, slaves, debt peons) have almost identical cognates in Visayan, Sulu, and Mindanawon societies.
 Most barangays were networked almost exclusively by sea traffic, while smaller scale inland trade was typified as lowlander-highlander affairs.
 Barangays, like other Philippine settlements elsewhere, practiced seasonal sea raiding for vengeance, slaves, and valuables alongside headhunting, except for the relatively larger suprabarangay bayan of the Pasig River delta that served as a hub for slave trading.
 Such specialization also applied to other large towns like Cebu, Butuan, Jolo, and Cotabato.

-Tagalog barangays, especially around Manila Bay, were typically larger than most Philippine polities due to a largely flat geography of their environment hosting extensive irrigated rice agriculture (then a prestigious commodity) and particularly close trade relations with Brunei, Malacca, China (sangley), Siam, Champa, and Japan, from direct proximity to the South China Sea tradewinds.
+Tagalog barangays, especially around Manila Bay, were typically larger than most Philippine polities due to a largely flat geography of their environment hosting extensive irrigated rice agriculture (then a prestigious commodity) and particularly close trade relations with Brunei, Malacca, China (sangley), Champa, Siam, and Japan, from direct proximity to the South China Sea tradewinds.
 Such characteristics gave early Spanish impressions of Tagalogs as "more traders than warriors," although raids were practiced.
 Neighboring Kapampangan barangays also shared these characteristics.